sushantkumar23/nano-gpt/README.md

-## Implementation of Transformer

-Building a GPT-like decoder-only transformer from scratch using PyTorch.
+## Improving the Transformers

+We will be building a GPT-like decoder-only transformer from scratch using PyTorch in phases, starting with the original Transformers introduced in the paper "Attention is All You Need" by Vaswani et al. and progressively move on to more advanced architectural improvements that have been proposed in recent research papers.

 The transformer is implemented in `model.py` and the training can be done by setting the `training` flag to `True` in `model.py`.

 ### Phase 1